ACTIVE DIRECTORY SECURITY ASSESSMENT

 04. Specific Activities

-This phase includes specific activities such as password cracking and statistical analysis to assess the password culture of a company.
+This phase includes specific activities such as identifying effective attack vectors, password cracking and statistical analysis to assess the password culture of a company.

 02. reconnaissance & information gathering